 Copies of all Asbestos Worker and Supervisor License cards issued by the Department pursuant to 454 CMR 28.08 for every Asbestos Worker and Supervisor utilized by the Asbestos Contractor to perform Asbestos Work.

-All records and documents required by 29 CFR 1910.134 and 1921.101 and any other applicable federal, state or local law, regulation or ordinance.
+All records and documents required by 29 CFR 1910.134 and 29 CFR 1926.1101 and any other applicable federal, state or local law, regulation or ordinance.

 Copies of all contracts awarded for Asbestos Work.